 “To amend the Communications Act of 1934 to clarify that section 230 of such Act does not prohibit the enforcement against providers and users of interactive computer services of Federal and State criminal and civil law relating to sexual exploitation of children or sex trafficking, and for other purposes.”

 Why would Mr. DeSaulnier vote against a bill to protect victims of human – and child – sex trafficking?
-I cannot find any explanation written or stated by him to explain his vote.

 As your congressman, I will do everything I can to educate my constituents of this horrible crime against young adults and children along with introducing legislation to stop it.
 It will take your help too, so please vote for me in the June 5, 2018 Primary Election so we can take our first steps protecting our most vulnerable, our children!